maximematerno/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Related to finance, If we can built a model with a lower risk and higher retrun for investment

 6. What's the most popular?
+Related to Finance, What is the most popular Stock Related to Sports, Who is the most popular player in the league

 7. Cost/Money rankings
 Related to Finance,
-Related to Sport, What is the cost for the best player in the league
+Related to Sports, What is the cost for the best player in the league
 ## Misconceptions

-What misconceptions do people have about your topic?
+What misconceptions do people have about your topic? the misconceptions for finamce can be just the rich peole can invest and for sports is I need to have gift to become professional in sports.

 ## Examples

 What data storytelling example inspires you?
+“What does the way you speak say about where you’re from?”

-Could you do a new hypothesis, for the same question?
+Could you do a new hypothesis, for the same question? maybe

-Could you do a new question, for the same topic?
+Could you do a new question, for the same topic? maybe

-Could you do a new topic, with the same "style"?
+Could you do a new topic, with the same "style"? yes
+“What does the way you eat say about where you’re from?”

 ## Data

 Where could you search for data about your topic?

+Kaggle competitions
+UCI repository

 # Assignment!